 How Much Time You Have to File a Lawsuit?

 In most states, an injured party can file a claim anytime within the first 2 years after the accident.
 In some states, however, the statute of limitations is just 180 days.

 If the accident occurs in New York, you have no more than 3 years in case of non-fatal injuries.
-When it comes to fatal accidents, families have exactly 2 years to file a claim on behalf of the deceased.
+When it comes to fatal accidents, families have exactly 2 years to file a claim for their construction accidents in NY on behalf of the deceased.